Bishoylabib/Cycl/README.md

 - **Payment Screen**
   - Displays payment information and allows users to rate their experience.
   - Animated background and navigation back to the homepage.

+## Environmental Impact

+CYCL aims to reduce the usage of cars and, consequently, decrease global warming.
+By promoting the use of bicycles and scooters, the app helps to:

+- **Reduce Carbon Emissions**: Bicycles and scooters produce zero emissions, making them environmentally friendly alternatives to cars.
+- **Improve Air Quality**: Less car usage leads to lower air pollution levels, contributing to healthier urban environments.
+- **Promote Sustainable Transportation**: Encourages a shift towards sustainable transportation methods, fostering a culture of environmental consciousness.

 ## External Sensor Integration